bermi/snapdir/CONTRIBUTING.md

 make install-hooks    # points git config core.hooksPath at utils/git-hooks/
 ```

-From then on, `git push` runs the full suite first and aborts the push if
+From then on, `git push` runs the **fast legs** first (fmt, clippy
+`--all-features -D warnings`, test, deny, audit, doctests, shear, semver — ~2–4
+min) and aborts the push if anything fails.
+The slow **musl + coverage** legs
+are skipped here: they're verified by CI on native Linux runners, and you can
+run them locally any time via `make ci-local` (full suite).
+Remove the hook with
-anything fails.
-Remove it with `make uninstall-hooks`; bypass a single push
+`make uninstall-hooks`; bypass a single push (use sparingly) with
-(use sparingly) with `git push --no-verify`.
+`git push --no-verify`.

 Run it manually any time: